aselshall/rm/hw/case1.md

 The goal of this homework is to help you see how the concepts and techniques covered in class can be utilized to address complex real issues that require research!
 Refer to <span style="color:blue">Module 1: Introduction to Research Methods course</span> and the [big picture](https://aselshall.github.io/rm/hw/big-picture) to learn about the scope of this course.

-The questions below are designed to challenge your thinking and deepen your understanding of research methods by applying them to a real-world case study.
+The questions below are designed to challenge your thinking and deepen your understanding of research methods by relating them to a real-world case study.
 In other words, this exercise encourages you to think critically, make connections between theory and practice, and gain a more nuanced perspective on the role of research in problem-solving.

 ### Questions
 [Watch the movie on YouTube](https://youtu.be/ERJ74tDM03s) and answer these questions.